-Dehydration is experienced in many ways.
-Many of these we wouldn’t think of attributing to it.
+Dehydration is experienced in many ways, some of these we wouldn’t think of attributing to it.
 For instance, anginal heart pain, colitis pain, lower back pain, headaches, increased body fat, poor muscle tone, digestive complications, muscle soreness, and water retention imbalances.
 One of the main reasons for these symptoms is that physiologically, dehydration causes stress, and the process of stress causes further dehydration.
 The in-depth reasons go beyond the scope of this post.
-I’ll add one more symptom though.
+I’ll add one more symptoms though.

 Dehydration can be mistaken as cravings for sugar, or more food, and you can often end up over eating to hide your thirst.
-To combat this, try to drink a large glass of water 20 minutes before a meal and wait at least 1Ihour after, if possible.
+To combat this, try to drink a large glass of water 20 minutes before a meal and wait at least one hour after.
 This also prevents a lot of fluid upsetting the digestive process.